 You must know how to spot a good deal on a property.
 It’s a crucial skill to master.
 However, successful real estate investing requires knowing more than that.
 If it’s your goal to be an investor, then you’ll need to have an excellent grasp of what drives markets, changes to laws and regulations, current trends, and warning signs, among other things.
 If what you know isn’t complete, it’s a good idea to first learn all you can about real estate investing.
 After getting a good grasp of these things, you can then plunge in and purchase your first rental property.
 The internet has a wealth of information and resources for new investors.
 There are websites like BiggerPockets.com that can really help.
 There are also dozens of how-to books, articles, and videos available for anyone who wants to learn.

 2. What kind of financial skills do you have?

 Investing in real estate is different from investing in stocks or other securities.
-There are a financial skillset and lingo used that is different from other industries, and successful investors need to know it to be able to make good deals.
+There is a financial skillset and lingo used that is different from other industries, and successful investors need to know it to be able to make good deals.
 Case in point, someone investing in rental properties needs to know how to analyze a potential property for cash flow, estimate repair and maintenance costs, calculate anticipated rental rates based on current market conditions, the amount of your expected return (both long- and short-term), and more.
 Now, if you think your knowledge of real estate financing isn’t complete, then it would greatly help if you learn more.